MFierro25/reading-notes/class-01.md

 there are 3 main takeaways.

 1. Scripts are used to to tell a computer what to do. they follow a set of instructions to tell them what to do. it is also a roadmap they follow. due to previous results and answers.
-2.Computers create models and objects. they then give these objects properties. code and scripts are used to make these properties and models interactive.
+2. Computers create models and objects. they then give these objects properties. code and scripts are used to make these properties and models interactive.
 3. how to do this is by adding a script element to your html code. then you use javascript file to tell the page to run.